stends2001/EpiBible/docs/04-R-fundamentals.md

 ## [1] 5
 ```

+Note that in the output, we see `## [1]` numerous times.
+That's because R prints something that only has one index every time.

 That was a classical example where we iterate through a bunch of integers.
 We can also iterate through other things: